isomerpages/isomerpages-govtech/media/technews/_posts/2019-03-20-how-govtech-simulates-four-million-bus-rides-a-day.md

 As with most economic decisions, there are trade-offs when planning new bus services or making changes to existing bus routes.
 LTA need to properly analyse not only the number of people affected by route changes and bus timings, but also take into consideration knock-on effects on other bus routes.
 With over four million public rides on more than 300 bus routes daily, calling bus planning a complex process would be an understatement.

-To enhance the efficiency of bus planning, a Government Technology Agency of Singapore (GovTech) Open Data Products (ODP) team worked with the LTA to develop Reroute, an application that simulates the impact that bus route changes or withdrawals have on commuters.
+To enhance the efficiency of bus planning, a Government Technology Agency of Singapore (GovTech) Open Government Products (OGP) team worked with the LTA to develop Reroute, an application that simulates the impact that bus route changes or withdrawals have on commuters.

 ![a screenshot of a bus route](/images/technews/how-govtech-simulates-four-million-bus-rides-a-day-part2.png)